 Some laser surgery is done when you are asleep and pain free (general anesthesia).
 Talk to your health care provider about risks of laser surgery.

 After the Procedure

-How well a patient does depends on the condition being treated.
-Always talk to your health care provider about your expected recovery before surgery.
+The success of laser surgery depends on the condition being treated.
+Talk to your health care provider about what you can expect.